-The polymath Nassim Taleb submits that a system in which volatility is suppressed is an ideal catalyst for mayhem.
-Such a setting will behave as a ticking bomb, with the crucial difference that the potential for destruction increases exponentially over time.
+Polymath Nassim Taleb submits that a system in which volatility is suppressed is an ideal catalyst for mayhem.
+Such a setting will behave as a ticking bomb, the crucial difference that the potential for destruction increases exponentially over time.
 The more suppressed the system, the more its inherent tension increases.
 Such tension will inevitably, sooner or later, find a way to explode in an unpredictable—and often dangerous—manner.

-For this reason, the reaction of fans and media alike when IV was announced was nearly unanimous: a long sigh followed by a sad “Why?”
+For this reason, the reaction of fans and media alike when their fourth meeting was announced was nearly unanimous: a long sigh followed by a sad “Why?”
 We were repeatedly reminded by professional and amateur keyboardists alike of the old dictum that insanity is repeating the same action over and over while expecting a different result.
 Was the world of boxing going mad?
 Pacquiao vs Márquez IV made no sense; we had seen it three times and kept getting the same result.

 To fans, the close rounds and controversial judging were at worst a nuisance that pointed to how well-matched the Filipino and the Mexican were.
-However, to the two athletes putting their very lives in peril in the ring, the lack of clarity of outcome was a psychological burden dragging them down.
+However, to the two athletes putting their very lives in peril in the ring, the lack of clarity was a psychological burden dragging them down.
 While Márquez felt disrespected by the judges’ lack of appreciation of his craft, Manny felt more and more the need to dispatch of the Mexican convincingly, to please not only his adoring fans and his country, but also his beloved coach and—last but not least—the fighting beast within himself.

 Pacquiao dominated most of rounds five and six.
 In the fifth he scored a knockdown with a stiff, strong left, and in fact, most of the damage he inflicted on Márquez, including but not limited to a broken nose, was produced by the trusty missile he calls his left hand.
 The punch landed frequently and effectively, whether as a lead shot, or as a follow up on a right jab, or as part of a combination.
 By the end of round five the Mexican’s face was a gruesome mess, with blood flowing freely from his nostrils, making it hard for him to breathe, much as it had at the end of the infamous first round eight years ago.

 It was clear IV had already become the most consistently violent meeting between the two fighters.
 Márquez was in a war similar to the one he found himself in against Juan “Baby Bull” Diaz, with the difference that Pacquiao’s punches are several orders of magnitude more painful to receive than Diaz’s.
 At the same time, Pacquiao was on the road to another vintage performance, on the same level as his knockouts of Erik Morales and, more recently, Miguel Cotto.
-He was pushing the action successfully, landing shots accurately, and systematically breaking down his opponent.
+He was pushing the action successfully, landing shots accurately, and breaking down his opponent systematically.